kartech/colorpicker/README.md

 Usage
 -----
 Copy the files within the Source folder into your project.
-The colorPicker.bundle file contains the graphical sources.
+The colorPicker.bundle file contains the graphical resources.

 In your view controller where you want to invoke the color picker, first implement the methods of the delegate: